jeckman/wpgplus/README.txt

 == Changelog ==

+* Checked for login form being presented by google else it will fail
+* Wrapped calls to curl_setopt() for FOLLOWLOCATION - now checks to see if that setting was successful and dies if it was not.
+* Wrapped fwrite calls for debug.txt in checks for valid file pointer first.

 = 0.7.2 =
 * Adding further detection for cases where Google+ returns a client-side redirect in response to a login request, rather than returning the right form